CLC number:

 TY - JOUR

-T1 - Investigation of the mechanical properties of segmental joints strengthened by assembled reinforcement structures for shield tunnel linings
+T1 - Mechanical properties of segmental joints strengthened by assembled reinforcement structures for shield tunnel linings

 A1 - Zhiguo YAN